jackmaden/philosophybreak/README.md

-Philosophy Break is a clearing in your cluttered newsfeed.
+Philosophy Break is home to short, informative articles designed to spark curiosity about particular talking points in philosophy.